 What to Serve with Million Dollar Bacon

-Since this dish has the classic bacon flavor, it will pair well with many of your favorite breakfast dishes.
+Since this dish has the classic bacon flavor, it will pair well with many of your favorite breakfast dishes such as our English Muffin Breakfast Casserole with Sausage.
 It is also perfect to make to bring to a brunch or potluck!

 - Eggs– any way!
 Scrambled, fried, over easy, sunny side- whatever your favorite is.

 - Toast– Or any breakfast bread.
 The bacon also pairs well with english muffins, bagels, and more!